-Proposals for OAs and volunteers for Action Leaders (ALs) are collected by the EST and subsequently reviewed by the Drivers6.
+Proposals for OAs and volunteers for Action Leaders (ALs) are collected by the EST and subsequently reviewed by the Drivers9.
 Each Driver consolidates the proposals per OAP.
-Following the assessment of operational needs and with the agreement of all participating Member States, the Driver confirms whether an OA proposal received from a partner is accepted7.
+Following the assessment of operational needs and with the agreement of all participating Member States, the Driver confirms whether an OA proposal received from a partner is accepted10.

 The expressions of interest in participating in OAs are collected by the EST and presented to the Driver and ALs.
-The Driver and relevant AL subsequently confirm whether an offer from a partner to participate in an OA from a Partner is accepted.
+The Driver and relevant AL subsequently confirm whether an offer from a partner to participate in an OA is accepted.